web_0300.jpg

 The Law School is a vibrant intellectual community where students are expected to engage academically with faculty and fellow students.
 In no more than 250 words, applicants must write about an idea or issue from their academic, extracurricular, or professional work that is of particular interest to them.
 The idea or issue you choose does not have to be law-related; this is an opportunity for readers to learn more about how you would engage intellectually in the Law School community.

-Applicants may choose to submit an essay in response to one of the four questions below, each related to a value that is central to the Law School community.
+We encourage applicants to submit an essay in response to one of the four questions below, each related to a value that is central to the Law School community.
 This is an opportunity to provide readers with relevant information that may not be found elsewhere in your application.
 If you choose to answer one of these questions, your essay should focus on your relevant personal, professional, and/or academic experiences and not on specific reasons why you wish to attend Yale Law School.

 • Option 1: The Law School has a strong tradition of public service and encourages its students to contribute to the community in a wide variety of ways.
 Describe a community that has been particularly meaningful to you.
 Discuss what you have gained from being a part of this community and what you have contributed to this community.